jempe/jempe/README.md

 <a href="https://github.com/jempe/my_public_scripts">My Public Scripts</a> Collection of bash scripts to install compile or setup programs.
 A real time saver when I format any computer.

 <a href="https://github.com/jempe/code_generator">Code generator</a> Tool to generate code automatically from a template.

-<a href="https://github.com/jempe/servedir">ServeDir</a> Tool to easily share the content of any local folder using http.

 <a href="https://github.com/jempe/thumbnails">Thumbnails</a> Tool to generate thumbnails of different sizes.